Earthworm Research Group (ERG)

 AMES, IA 50011

 Although primarily an academic-focused research group we also work with schools and other non-commercial organisations providing earthworm-related talks, seminars and events.
-The ERG has also produced a fact file guide to Common British Earthworm Species that schools, amateur naturalists and students may find useful.

 Members of the ERG are encouraged by the University of Central Lancashire to act as consultants where appropriate.
 If you are a member of an organisation that has any questions or problems associated with soils or organic waste processing with which earthworms may assist, please feel free to contact us.
 Application of the knowledge gained over decades of research is a key part in the rationale for existence of the ERG.